 Agency funds: Feeding America occasionally receives agency funds on behalf of member organizations.
-Agency funds received and distributed to member organizations are not reported as revenue, support or expenses within the statements of activities as Feeding America lacks variance power to direct the use of the funds.
-During 2023 and 2022, Feeding America received \$110 and \$213, respectively, in agency funds.
+Agency funds received and distributed to member organizations are not reported as revenue, support or expenses within the statements of activities as Feeding America lacks variance power to direct the use of these funds.
+During fiscal years 2024 and 2023, Feeding America received \$281 and \$110, respectively, in agency funds.